Jishnu-jithu/set-project/README.md

 ## Introduction

-The Set Project add-on is a valuable tool designed to streamline project management within Blender, catering specifically to VFX students and addon developers.
-It acts as a comprehensive toolbox, empowering users to enhance organization, save time, and maintain project efficiency.
+The “Set Project” is a powerful and user-friendly addon for Blender that enhances your workflow and productivity.
+Inspired by the project management features in Maya, this addon introduces a new feature that allows you to set the project in a more organized and efficient manner.

 ## Key Features